Doris E. Chamberlain Nature Preserve

 69 acres in Andover, CT

 I started from the dirt lot of Hebron Rd/Rt 316.
 The trail navigates around a marshy pond and was a bit overgrown during my late-June visit.
 At around 1/3 of a mile the trail reaches the back of the Elementary School and becomes much better traveled from there.

-The main trail is the yellow blazed Percy Cook Trail which provides a meandering connection to the Hop River Trail.
+The main trail is the yellow blazed Percy Cook Trail which provides a meandering one mile connection to the Hop River Trail.
 Exiting the Nature Preserve onto the Hop River Trail, your hike could be extended with an easy half-mile to the covered bridge over Rt 316.

 There are several mountain bike trails that criss-cross the main trail.
 I followed nearly all of them and they wind back and forth on themselves in the typical fashion.
 I don’t have the technical jargon to accurately describe them but they’re pretty straightforward without any of the log and rock features I’ve seen on other trails.
 Mud on the trail showed that only one bike had been through recently.